Mesto

-Melle Kiet Stomp (born 30 September 1999), better known by his stage name Mesto, is a Dutch electronic musician, DJ, record producer and remixer.
-He gained recognition after collaborating with Martin Garrix (born in the same town of Amstelveen) on their single "WIEE".
+Melle Kiet Stomp (born September 30, 1999), known professionally as Mesto, is a Dutch musician, DJ, record producer and remixer.
+He rose to fame after working and collaborating with Martin Garrix (born in the same town of Amstelveen) on the single "Bouncybob".

 Biography

 Early life

-Stomp was born on 30 September 1999 in Amstelveen, Netherlands.
+Melle Kiet Stomp was born on September 30, 1999 in Amstelveen, Netherlands.
 When he was 6, he started playing the violin.
 By the age of 11, he began playing the drums and shortly thereafter became interested in making music.
 He also developed an interest in deep house and future house when he heard "Gecko" by Oliver Heldens and taught himself how to do it by learning it from YouTube.
 At the age of 14, he became inspired when he 'touched' a DJ set for the first time, prompting him to download specialist software, FL Studio, and enabling him to start composing.
 He started making deep house music at that same age, but moved to slightly harder house, as well as future house.
-He studied at Herman Brood Academy, a production school in Utrecht where Martin Garrix and Julian Jordan also went to.
+He studied at the Herman Brood Academy, a production school in Utrecht where fellow Dutch DJs Martin Garrix and Julian Jordan also went to.

-Music career
+Career

-Mesto began his career in 2014, when he was only 15 years old and his first official release was the single "GO!", a collaboration with Alex Ranzino which was released as a free download on 10 November 2014.
-Shortly afterwards, he released a remix with Benfield of "Rude", a single by Magic!.
+Mesto began his career in 2014, when he was only 15 years old and his first official release was the single "Go!", a collaboration with Alex Ranzino which was released as a free download on November 10.
+Shortly afterwards, he and Benfield released a remix of "Rude", a single by Magic!.
 He then collaborated with Mike Williams to release a bootleg of "Raise Your Hands" by Ummet Ozcan.

-2015: New York & Tokyo

 He started 2015 by releasing a single titled "New York".
 It was followed by his third single "Tokyo" in February.
 In April, he released a bootleg of "Lean On" by Major Lazer and DJ Snake featuring MØ in April.
 The single "Rio" was released in May before the bootleg of "Satisfied" by Showtek featuring Vassy in September.
-Mesto's single "Tetris (Truffle Butter Mashup)" was released as a free download on 9 December 2015.
-He was featured in production alongside Justin Mylo in Martin Garrix's single "Bouncybob", which was released as a free download on 31 December 2015.
+Mesto's single "Tetris (Truffle Butter Mashup)" was released as a free download on December 9, 2015.
+He was featured in production alongside Justin Mylo in Martin Garrix's single "Bouncybob", which was released as a free download on December 31, 2015.